lmu-plai/blens/README.md

 - [document]`requirements.txt`: Packages required to install the environment
 - [document]`README.md`: Instructions to use the artifact
 - [document]`appendices/`: The artifact appendix and details about the implementation and the strict experimental setting.
+- [document]`PRETRAINED.md`: Instructions to install pretrained models and perform new inferences

 **Citation**:
 ```bibtex